guillaume-humbert/python-marshmallow/docs/quickstart.rst

 Deserializing Objects ("Loading")
 ---------------------------------

-The opposite of the :meth:`dump <Schema.dump>` method is the :meth:`load <Schema.load>` method, which deserializes an input dictionary to an application-level data structure.
+The reverse of the `dump <Schema.dump>` method is `load <Schema.load>`, which validates and deserializes an input dictionary to an application-level data structure.

-By default, :meth:`load <Schema.load>` will return a dictionary of field names mapped to the deserialized values.
+By default, :meth:`load <Schema.load>` will return a dictionary of field names mapped to deserialized values (or raise a :exc:`ValidationError <marshmallow.exceptions.ValidationError>` with a dictionary of validation errors, which we'll :ref:`revisit later <validation>`).

 .. code-block:: python

     from pprint import pprint

     user_data = {
-        'created_at': '2014-08-11T05:26:03.869245',
+        "created_at": "2014-08-11T05:26:03.869245",
-        'email': u'ken@yahoo.com',
+        "email": "ken@yahoo.com",
-        'name': u'Ken'
+        "name": "Ken",
     }
     schema = UserSchema()
     result = schema.load(user_data)